We’re hiring, join our Corporate Team, Information Technology, Finance, Clinical Research, and more! See all open opportunities

 When blood pressure drops to low levels, the body has mechanisms in place to stabilize blood pressure levels.
 In some cases, the body can overcorrect.

-Dehydration typically causes sodium levels in the blood to rise.
+Dehydration typically raises sodium levels in the blood.
 The body responds by releasing a hormone called vasopressin, which stimulates the body to retain water.
 High concentrations of vasopressin also cause the blood vessels to constrict or become narrower, resulting in rising blood pressure.
-This rise in blood pressure can become a concern for people who have hypertension.
+This rise in blood pressure can become a concern for people with hypertension.

 Dehydration and pulse

-Dehydration places strain on the heart as the blood volume circulating through the body decreases.
-This results in the heart compensating for low blood volume by beating faster, and the heart rate (pulse) increases.
+Dehydration strains the heart as the blood volume circulating through the body decreases.
+The heart compensates for the low blood volume by beating faster, and the heart rate (pulse) increases.

 Can Dehydration and Blood Pressure Affect the Kidneys?